-Community members often ask Hawaiian Islands Land Trust, The Trust for Public Land's Hawai'i Program, and other land trusts how they can work with land trusts to save particular lands of natural and cultural significance.
+Community members often ask Hawai'i Land Trust (HILT), Trust for Public Land (TPL), and other land trusts how they can work with land trusts to save particular lands of natural and cultural significance.
 This guide is intended to help those community members, and applies to land that: 1) is privately-owned, 2) has significant natural, cultural, or agricultural resources, and 3) is threatened with uses that would harm the resources, such as subdivision and development.

 Protecting a threatened special place can seem daunting or even impossible.
 Knowing who to call, what to research, and how to ask for assistance can be confusing.
-The Trust for Public Land and Hawaiian Islands Land Trust share this guide to clarify the voluntary land conservation process and empower communities across Hawai'i in protecting privately owned and threatened lands with cultural, agricultural, and/or ecolog-ical significance.
+Trust for Public Land and Hawai'i Land Trust share this guide to clarify the voluntary land conservation process and empower communities across Hawai'i in protecting privately owned and threatened lands with cultural, agricultural, and/or ecological significance.